Texas USDA Loan

 USDA mortgage loans are boosting development in rural areas and helping families with low or moderate income purchase homes.

-This type of loan is backed by the U.S. Department of Agriculture and is designed to promote rural living and development.
+The U.S. Department of Agriculture backs USDA loans.
+They are designed to promote rural living and development.

 If you want to live in a rural area in Texas, you may be able to qualify for a Texas USDA mortgage loan.